weaviate/weaviate-io/developers/weaviate/concepts/vector-quantization.md

 ### With a flat index

-A [flat index](#flat-index) can be configured using [BQ](#binary-quantization).
-Since a flat index search involves reading from disk, compression can reduce the time it takes to read the data from disk, speeding up the search process.
+[BQ](#binary-quantization) can use a [flat index](#flat-index).
+A flat index search reads from disk, compression reduces the amount of data Weaviate has to read so searches are faster.

 ## Rescoring